(A) PARAMETRIC FUNCTONS

 (ii) |

-This parametric relation represents an ellipse with major and minor axis and respectively.
+This parametric relation represents an ellipse with major and minor axis

 In later examples, we will observe that in many cases, parametric differentiation turns out to be much more convenient than differentiation after elimination.